Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/perceivingSpaceVision.md

 Motion parallax is an incredibly strong depth cue, and one of the largest advantages that VR can bring to the table.
 No longer needing large fast moving characters in 3D worlds, VR Developers have the freedom to slow down the "camera" and let small subtle motions provide the information, even from our periphery and while standing nearly still.

 Motion parallax has it's limits, of course.
-Less effective for super far away distances, for moving objects (if you do dust motes, don't have them flutter too quickly),
+It's less effective for far away distances, and less effective for moving objects (i.e. objects moving differently than the world around them.
+It's all relative).

+> A quick note: If you do implement dust motes in VR, don't have them flutter or move too rapidly.

 #### Dust Motes
 Having small points floating around in space is an extremely effective way to establish space and scale in VR.
 Dust motes, bits of dust floating around, often require no contextual explanation for their existence, and they can go a long way to help.